Dimitricas1/samples/README.md

     - `win81-x64`
     - `ubuntu.16.04-x64`

-We will have a CI system in place to build these projects shortly.
+We will have a CI system in place to build these projects immideatly.

 To create a sample: